ahmedatawfik/usefulscripts/README.md

 # usefulscripts
-Some random useful scripts that I believe would be useful
+Some random useful scripts that can be helpful, sometimes!